XPixelGroup/DepictQA/README.md

 Note that **multiple workers can be launched simultaneously**.
 For each worker, _serve.worker.host_, _serve.worker.port_, _serve.worker.worker\_url_, and _serve.worker.model\_name_ should be unique.

-## DQ-495K Dataset
+## Datasets

-- See details of our DQ-495K dataset construction in [here](./build_datasets/).
+- Source codes for DQ-495K (used in DepictQA-v2) dataset construction are provided in [here](./build_datasets/).

-- Download DQ-495K dataset from <a href="https://huggingface.co/datasets/zhiyuanyou/DataDepictQA" target="_blank">huggingface</a>.
+- Download MBAPPS (used in DepictQA-v1) and DQ-495K (used in DepictQA-v2) datasets from <a href="https://huggingface.co/datasets/zhiyuanyou/DataDepictQA" target="_blank">huggingface</a> / <a href="https://modelscope.cn/datasets/zhiyuanyou/DataDepictQA" target="_blank">modelscope</a>.
 Move the dataset to the same directory of this repository as follows.

     ```
     |-- DataDepictQA